kofnego-jw/kofnego-docx2tei/README.md

 * Maven
 * Internet connection
 * A modern browser, capable of using HTML5 Files API, especially BLOB.
 According to http://caniuse.com/#feat=blobbuilder these are:
-...
-Firefox from version 13
+  * Firefox from version 13
-...
-Chrome from version 20
+  * Chrome from version 20
-...
-Internet Explorer from version 10
+  * Internet Explorer from version 10
-...
-Safari from version 6
+  * Safari from version 6
-...
-Opera from version 12.1
+  * Opera from version 12.1
 * The conversion routines are based upon the Stylesheets of the TEI Consortium
 * The following JAVA libraries are used:
-...
-Spring Boot (Spring Framework and Spring MVC)
+  * Spring Boot (Spring Framework and Spring MVC)
-...
-Saxon XSLT Processor
+  * Saxon XSLT Processor
-...
-BndTools (actually not used)
+  * Jackson JSON Mapper
-...
-Jackson JSON Mapper
+  * Apache Commons IO
-...
-Apache Commons IO
+  * Apache Tomcat (Embedded)
-...
-Apache Tomcat (Embedded)
+  * slf4j
-... slf4j
+  * XStream XML Mapper
-...
-XStream XML Mapper
+* The following Javascript and CSS Libraries are used
-* The following Javascript and CSS Libraries are used ...
-Bootstrap
+  * Bootstrap
-...
-JQuery
+  * JQuery
-...
-Angular JS
+  * Angular JS
-...
-FileSaver.js
+  * FileSaver.js
-...
-Blob.js
+  * Blob.js

 ### Building Spring Boot Application
 Just issue a ```mvn install``` and it will create a jar file called